Lecture: online

 09.032.2080 Lecture: Introduction to Macromolecular Chemistry: Physical Chemistry of Polymers 2

-Still, the pandemic of the SARS-CoV2 pathogen does not allow classical lecture courses to be held in this semester.
-To keep protective distance, the lecture is therefore moved from the lecture hall to your own apartment.
-For this purpose, short scripts, each covering one of a total of nine lesson units of this lecture, are available to you as working materials in the "Scripts" section of this website and (alternatively), on our university`s e-learning platform Moodle.
+What does "hybrid lecture" mean?
+It means that the lecture takes place in equal parts in digital and in real space.
+In the digital part, you can acquire the basic knowledge all by yourself.
+For this purpose, short scripts, each covering one of a total of nine lesson units of this lecture (that would normally be featured in a classical 90-min lecture-hall format each), are available to you as working materials in the "Scripts" section of this website and (alternatively), on our university`s e-learning platform Moodle.
 In addition, nine accompanying digital lectures, in the format of both a video and an audio-podcast each, are available to you for streaming on this website and on Moodle.
 You can view/listen them at home, supported by the scripts, and thus consume the lecture contents conveniently from your private place.
-As further accompanying material, the textbook "Physical Chemistry of Polymers" (S. Seiffert, DeGruyter 2020) is recommended, which presents the content in even greater depth and detail
+As further accompanying material, the textbook "Physical Chemistry of Polymers" (S. Seiffert, DeGruyter 2020) is recommended, which presents the content in even greater depth and detail.
+You can lend it from our MIN Bereichsbibliothek (that's the library underneath the chemistry lab-classrooms); they have a decent number of both paper copies and e-Book licenses.

 Prof. Dr. Sebastian Seiffert